techidaily/site-games-able/source/_posts/guide-to-personalizing-console-lighting-on-microsoft-devices.md

  Follow these steps to adjust the brightness of your Xbox controller’s light:

-1. Turn on your Xbox console and[ensure that your Xbox controller is connected](https://www.makeuseof.com/tag/sync-xbox-one-controller/) .
+1. Turn on your Xbox console and [ensure that your Xbox controller is connected](https://www.makeuseof.com/tag/sync-xbox-one-controller/) .
 Press the**Xbox button** on your controller to open the guide.
 2. Navigate to the**Profile & system** tab and select**Settings** from the menu options by pressing**A** on your controller.
 ![Xbox home screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/xbox-home-screen-2.jpeg)
 3. Now, go to**General > TV & display options > Night mode** .